 - Provide annual reports on regulation enforcements to Congress.

-- Convene an interagency task force to revisit prosecution of robocall violators.
+- Convene an interagency task force to revisit the prosecution of robocall violators.

 What do healthcare entities need to know about TRACED Act and TCPA compliance?